StaviRare/Open-Source/README.md

 (Some of it's code based on the original Quake source code)

 - Project Stats: <br/>
-A Collection of project related information, includes: <br/>
 	- Total edit, play and project duration and dates
  	- Project scripts line, word and file count
  	- And more!